-A new theoretical framework is derived for parameterization of subgrid 16 physical processes in atmospheric models; the application to parameterization 17 of convection and boundary layer fluxes is a particular focus.
-The derivation is 18 based on conditional filtering, which uses a set of quasi-Lagrangian labels to 19 pick out different regions of the fluid, such as convective updrafts and environ-20 ment, before applying a spatial filter.
-This results in a set of coupled prognos-2 tic equations for the different fluid components, including subfilter-scale flux 22 terms and entrainment/detrainment terms.
-The framework can accommodate 23 different types of approaches to parameterization, such as local turbulence 24 approaches and mass-flux approaches.
-It provides a natural way to distin-25 guish between local and nonlocal transport processes, and makes a clearer 26 conceptual link to schemes based on coherent structures such as convective 27 plumes or thermals than the straightforward application of a filter without 28 the quasi-Lagrangian labels.
-The framework should facilitate the unification 29 of different approaches to parameterization by highlighting the different ap-30 proximations made, and by helping to ensure that budgets of energy, entropy, 3 and momentum are handled consistently and without double counting.
-The 32 framework also points to various ways in which traditional parameterizations 33 might be extended, for example by including additional prognostic variables.
-34 One possibility is to allow the large-scale dynamics of all the fluid compo-35 nents to be handled by the dynamical core.
-This has the potential to improve 36 several aspects of convection-dynamics coupling, such as dynamical memory, 37 the location of compensating subsidence, and the propagation of convection 38 to neighboring grid columns.
-39
+A new theoretical framework is derived for parameterization of subgrid physical processes in atmospheric models; the application to parameterization of convection and boundary layer fluxes is a particular focus.
+The derivation is based on conditional filtering, which uses a set of quasi-Lagrangian labels to pick out different regions of the fluid, such as convective updrafts and environment, before applying a spatial filter.
+This results in a set of coupled prognostic equations for the different fluid components, including subfilter-scale flux terms and entrainment/detrainment terms.
+The framework can accommodate different types of approaches to parameterization, such as local turbulence approaches and mass flux approaches.
+It provides a natural way to distinguish between local and nonlocal transport processes and makes a clearer conceptual link to schemes based on coherent structures such as convective plumes or thermals than the straightforward application of a filter without the quasi-Lagrangian labels.
+The framework should facilitate the unification of different approaches to parameterization by highlighting the different approximations made and by helping to ensure that budgets of energy, entropy, and momentum are handled consistently and without double counting.
+The framework also points to various ways in which traditional parameterizations might be extended, for example, by including additional prognostic variables.
+One possibility is to allow the large-scale dynamics of all the fluid components to be handled by the dynamical core.
+This has the potential to improve several aspects of convection-dynamics coupling, such as dynamical memory, the location of compensating subsidence, and the propagation of convection to neighboring grid columns.

-40 1.
-Introduction
+1. Introduction

-In weather and climate models a range of important processes occur on scales that are too fine 41 to be resolved.
-These processes must therefore be represented by subgrid models or 'parame-42 terizations'; for an introduction and overview see, e.g., Mote and O'Neill (2000); Randall (2000); 43 Kalnay (2003).
-A formal theoretical framework on which to build a subgrid model can be obtained 44 by applying a spatial filter to the governing equations (e.g. Leonard 1975; Germano 1992; Pope 45 2000); this leads to equations for the filtered variables that resemble the original equations for the 46 unfiltered variables, supplemented by terms representing the filter-scale effects of subfilter-scale 47 variability.
-This formal approach is widely used in the development of numerical models for large 48 eddy simulation (LES), but tends to be applied less systematically in the development of weather 49 and climate models.
-50
+In weather and climate models, various important processes occur on scales that are too fine to be resolved.
+These processes must therefore be represented by subgrid models or "parameterizations"; for an introduction and overview, see, for example, Mote and O'Neill (2000), Randall (2000), and Kalnay (2003).
+A formal theoretical framework on which to build a subgrid model can be obtained by applying a spatial filter to the governing equations (e.g., Leonard 1975; Germano 1992; Pope 2000); this leads to equations for the filtered variables that resemble the original equations for the unfiltered variables, supplemented by terms representing the filter-scale effects of subfilterscale variability.
+This formal approach is widely used in the development of numerical models for largeeddy simulation (LES) but tends to be applied less